 But back to the review at hand.
 The Drift is – if anything – much more mature than their former EP.
 They pretty much lost their Metalcore (some is still there) and got ahold of some symphonically charged, power-infused Melodic Death Metal.
 The growling sometimes kind of sounds like Arch Enemy with a male front, clean vocals, and without the trademark riffing and soloing of the latter.
 Not that The Drift does not serve its fair share of solos.

 Unfortunately, a lot of their metal risks losing itself in this noisy wall of sound that often threatens to overwhelm the rest.
 So here – again – we have a record that decks itself out in undue loudness.
 But to their credit, nothing really disappears in yonder pit of soundless screams.
 Which means that – luckily – the mixing and mastering job is pretty well balanced out.

-Yet again, delivery depends on the equipment you play your music on: The Harman Kardon sound system in RockmusicRaider‘s fancy carriage could hardly manage it.
+Yet again, the delivery depends on the equipment you play your music on.
+The Harman Kardon sound system in RMR‘s fancy carriage could hardly manage it.
 Yet high-end – and I mean really high-end – earphones can untangle this fruit salad actually pretty well.
 And this is not a very comfortable proposition.

 But bitching and moaning apart, I love Xaon‘s sturdy songwriting, the musical savvy, and the raw energy emanating from The Drift.
 It is this imaginary vapor emanating from the disc that you inhale, and it gets into your bloodstream.
 Whilst the first tracks are not bad, just wait until you get to mid-point.
 Frozen Shroud and Zarathustra (the one Nietzsche wrote about, I reckon) will take you on a pretty wild ride.
 Excellent clear voice passages, expert growls, and sturdy riffing and soloing sprinkle both tracks.
 A real delight.